 Apple Pie Sundae at The Parlour

 The perfect place to swing by if you have an empty stomach and full wallet.
 In true Fortnum & Mason style, The Parlour has old-school British glamour absolutely nailed with Instagram-worthy decor, marble counters and whimsical caricatures adorning the walls.
 And on the menu?
-The Apple Pie sundae packs a welcomely boozy punch thanks to the rum'n'raisin ice cream base, and from then on it's a full-out celebration of the humble apple: sorbet, compote, dried and custard.
+The Apple Pie sundae packs a welcome boozy punch thanks to the rum'n'raisin ice cream base, and from then on it's a full-out celebration of the humble apple: sorbet, compote and dried.
 Sweet pastry rounds it off and before long you'll be eyeing up your second.

 The Parlour at Fortnum & Mason, 181 Piccadilly, W1A 1ER.

 Sweet Jesus there's a lot to pig out on here.
 So many sundaes, in fact, that they've been divided into subsections: fruity, choc/toffee and the intriguingly-named 'exotic'.
 You have to be a pretty tough cookie to pick just one, but for chocoholics there's nothing finer than their Chocolateer sundae.